-Many who are new to couponing, or new to reading couponing blogs, may scratch their heads at some of the abbreviations we use on a regular basis.
+Many who are new to couponing, or new to reading couponing blogs, may scratch their heads at some of the coupon terms and abbreviations we use on a regular basis.

 Hopefully this handy page will guide you through the lingo, so you can use what you read about to help save your money!

 $/$$: Dollars off of dollars’ worth of product, i.e. $5/$25

 $/X: Get dollars off when you purchase X number of product